Double covers of EPW-sextics: Symmetric resolutions and double covers

 \section{Symmetric resolutions and double covers}

-We will examine local double covers.
-The proof of~\Ref{prp}{mappabeta} is given at the end of~\Ref{subsec}{prodenne}. \Ref{subsec}{desdop} contains the local construction needed to construct the simultaneous desingularization described in Item~(3) of~\Ref{sec}{prologo}.
+In~\Ref{subsec}{prodenne} we will describe a method (well-known to experts) for constructing double covers.
+In~\Ref{subsec}{voiladouble} we will show how to implement the construction in order to construct double EPW-sextics. \Ref{subsec}{doppipiccoli} contains the main ingredients needed to construct the simultaneous desingularization described in Item~(3) of~\Ref{sec}{prologo}.